El Tatio: Geothermal exploitation

 Geothermal energy comes from the internal heat of the Earth, where the heat flow is sufficiently high that it can be used for heating and for the generation of electrical power.
 In Chile, various legal and economic hurdles have so far prevented substantial development of geothermal energy.

-The earliest references to geothermal power at El Tatio go back to the beginning of the 20th century, when a private society "Comunidad de El Tatio" was founded by Italians in Antofagasta and employed Italian engineers from Larderello, which in 1921 and 1922 probed the field.
-Technical and economic problems prevented this first effort from further progress.
-Feasibility studies in northern Chile identified El Tatio as a potential site for geothermal power generation, with large-scale prospecting taking place in the 1960s and 1970s.
-In 1973 and 1974, wells were drilled and it was estimated that if the geothermal resources were fully exploited, about 100-400 megawatts of electric power could be produced.
-Also in 1974 a desalination facility was built at El Tatio and could still be seen there in 2003; a thermal desalination process was developed at El Tatio, which could be used both for creating fresh water and brine that could be reprocessed for valuable minerals.
-Drilling substantially altered the behaviour of the hot springs; already in November 1995, reports indicated that a number of geysers had disappeared or become hot springs and fumaroles.
+The earliest references to geothermal power at El Tatio go back to the beginning of the 20th century, when a private society "Comunidad de El Tatio" was founded by Italians in Antofagasta and employed Italian engineers from Larderello, who probed the field in 1921 and 1922.
+Technical and economic problems prevented further progress at that time.
+Later feasibility studies in northern Chile identified El Tatio as a potential site for geothermal power generation, and large-scale prospecting took place in the 1960s and 1970s.
+Wells were drilled in 1973 and 1974, and it was estimated that if the geothermal resources were fully exploited, about 100-400 megawatts of electric power could be produced, but the 1973 Chilean coup d'etat derailed further exploration efforts.
+Also in 1974 a desalination facility was built at El Tatio and could still be seen there in 2003; a thermal desalination process was developed at El Tatio that produced fresh water while also saving the remaining brine to extract valuable minerals.
+The drilling substantially altered the behaviour of the hot springs; already in November 1995, reports indicated that a number of geysers had disappeared or become hot springs and fumaroles.

-El Tatio is remote and this along with economic difficulties eventually led to the abandonment of the efforts at power generation; a bidding process for exploration rights in 1978 to attract private companies to El Tatio was interrupted by government changes and until 2000 geothermal development programs were paralyzed.
+El Tatio is remote, and this along with economic difficulties eventually led to the abandonment of the efforts at power generation; a bidding process for exploration rights in 1978 to attract private companies to El Tatio was interrupted by government changes and until 2000 geothermal development programs were paralyzed.

 More recently in the 2000s several companies expressed interest in restarting geothermal power projects at El Tatio.
-A dispute over gas supplies for Northern Chile from Argentina in 2005 helped push the project forward, and after an environmental impact review in 2007 the Chilean government in 2008 granted a concession to develop geothermal resources in the field, with the expected yield being about 100-40 megawatt.
+A dispute over the gas supply from Argentina to Northern Chile in 2005 helped push the project forward, and after an environmental impact review in 2007 the Chilean government in 2008 granted a concession to develop geothermal resources in the field, with the expected yield being about 100-40 megawatt.
 The first drilling permits were issued for the Quebrada de Zoquete area 4 km away from the main field.